Adarshverma013/Multithreading/src/main/java/org/example/Volatile/VolatileKeyword.md

 If a variable is marked volatile then it will be written/read directly from the main memory

----- Java Volatile visibility Gurantee ----
+### Java Volatile visibility Gurantee
-whenever we WRITE to a volatile variable then that variable and all other variables visible to that thread are directly written to main memory.
+Whenever we WRITE to a volatile variable then that variable and all other variables visible to that thread are directly written to main memory.